gumaerc-testorg/21m.380-spring-2010/content/pages/syllabus.md

 Required Texts
 --------------

 Readings for this class are comprised of various papers, articles, and book chapters.
-See the [Readings and Listening]({{< baseurl >}}/pages/readings-and-listening) page for a detailed list.
+See the {{% resource_link 74745b64-4020-efa5-127c-d97d24b9218b "Readings and Listening" %}} page for a detailed list.

 Required Digital Materials
 --------------------------